 States parties should develop a national comprehensive policy and strategy that explicitly includes all the issues covered by the OPSC in a holistic and multi-disciplinary manner.
 Such a policy and strategy could be a component of a broader National Plan of Action (NPA) for the implementation of the rights of the child or for the protection of children from violence, or a separate specific document.

-With regard to the private sector, the Committee encourages States parties to pay increased attention to the role that financial institutions, banking and telecom operators, internet providers, the travel and tourism industry and non-governmental organisations can play in enhancing child protection policies and strategies, and to include these actors properly in the drafting and in the execution of such policies and strategies.
+With regard to the private sector, the Committee encourages States parties to pay increased attention to the role that financial institutions, banking and telecom operators, internet providers, sports organisations, the travel and tourism industry and non-governmental organisations can play in enhancing child protection policies and strategies, and to include these actors properly in the drafting and in the execution of such policies and strategies.

 Coordination, monitoring and evaluation